Evolutionary Architecture: 2. Humans Love Symmetry

 Figure 2.3.
 The great temple of Abu Simbel, Egypt.
 Built in the 13th century B.C for Ramses II.

 Figure 2.4.
-Villa Rotonda, built in 1566 and designed by Andrea Palladio, one of the greatest architects of the Renaissance.
+Villa Rotonda, built in 1566 and designed by Andrea Palladio, one of the great architects of the Renaissance.

-Evidently, us is left only one possible answer to the nature versus nurture question – Human nature is at play.
+Evidently, there’s only one right answer to the nature versus nurture question — Human nature is at play.

 ‘More recently, psychologists have tried to tease apart the extent preferences for symmetry appear to be hardwired in us, independent of our cultural or ‘savage’ heritage.
 Recent psychology studies, for instance, have explored whether adding symmetrical patterns to faces and craft objects enhances their appeal.
 They do, the studies reported: people consistently prefer symmetrical additions over the asymmetric (Cardenas and Harris, 2006).
 Researchers also note symmetrical patterns prevail in arts and crafts cross-culturally, whether it is in pottery, fabric design, tile ornamentation, or body decoration.
 Significantly, the tendency in crafts also seems to have arisen independently throughout the world, suggesting its primal place for our species.
 Bilateral symmetric objects are found in diverse, far-flung regions, ranging from the Navajo in the American West, to the Aonikenk, tribes of Patagonia, South America, to the Yoruba tribe of Nigeria (Cardenas and Harris 2006).’